 DOES IT MAKE A DIFFERENCE IF I TAKE THE GRE OR THE GMAT?

-No. For the MPP program (including the Dual MPP/IOMBA) we accept either the GRE or the GMAT.
+No. For the MPP program (including the Dual MPP/IOMBA) we accept the GRE, GMAT, or LSAT.
 But, to be valid, the test does need to have been taken in the last five years.
-For the MIDP & MDSPP programs, the GRE is strongly preferred instead of the GMAT.
-The MPM does not require GRE or GMAT scores.
+For the MIDP & MS-DSPP programs, the GRE is strongly preferred instead of the GMAT.
+The MPM does not require GRE, GMAT, or LSAT scores.